c8ef/trivial/README.md

 You must specify either `-l` or `-o`, or nothing will actually happen.

 You could refer to `CMakeLists.txt` on how to converting LLVM IR or assembly to executable file on `ARM-v7a` by using `llc` or `gcc` for assembling and linking.

-## Testing

-We use `ctest` to automatically test `TrivialCompiler` against several modern compilers.
-For running tests you need to install the following additional packages and their dependencies:

-- `llvm` (to test IR output)
-- `g++-arm-linux-gnueabihf`
-- `qemu-user` (if not running on ARM-v7a architecture)

-Several test cases and corresponding configurable CMake flags are provided:

-- `FUNC_TEST` (default `ON`): function test cases provided by the contest committee
-- `PERF_TEST` (default `ON`): performance test cases provided by the contest committee
-- `CUSTOM_TEST` (default `ON`): test cases written by the authors

-And there are more flags to configure whether to use modern compilers to compare with TrivialCompiler

-- `GCC` (default `OFF`): use GCC to compile (`-Ofast`) to compare
-- `CLANG` (default `OFF`): use Clang (`-Ofast`) to compare, needs `clang` to be installed

-After configuring CMake, use `ctest` under your build directory to run all tests.

-The results containing stdout and stderr can be located at `build/Testing/Temporary/LastTest.log`.
-You could use `utils/extract_result.py` to analyze the results and write it into a JSON file.

 ```cmake
 foreach(case_file ${all_test_cases})